 If soil P is high or adequate and nutrient levels in the plant are low, the problem is likely related to uptake limitations for example nematodes, pathogens, excess or lack of water, poor root health, among others.

 Potassium (K): Mobility of K in the soil depends on soil texture and cation exchange capacity (CEC).
 In sandy coarse soils, K can be very mobile and leach out of the root zone, especially in heavily irrigated conditions.
 In heavier soils (loamy, silt loam or clay), K has low mobility and can accumulate over the years.
-In the plant, K is very mobile, and the demand has been estimated in 9.4 pounds per ton of cherries.
+In the plant, K is very mobile, and the demand has been estimated in 4.2 to 6.0 pounds per ton of cherries (Table 1).

 Diagnosing: Deficiency will first develop in older leaves as yellowing or necrosis of leaf margins (Figures 2 and 3).
 Reduced K has also been associated to reduced fruit size and soluble solid content.
 Toxicity has not been reported, however, excessive levels of K in the soil is antagonistic to Ca and Mg uptake, leading to nutrient imbalance and reduce fruit quality.